genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

 A>
 A>
 A>
 A>5.
-What is the F-value for all of the type:leg interaction terms, in an analysis of variance?
+What is the F-value for all of the `type:leg` interaction terms, in an analysis of variance?
 If this value is sufficiently large, we would reject the null hypothesis that the push vs pull effect on `log2(friction)` is the same for all leg pairs.
 A>
 A>
 A>
 A>
 A>6.
-What is the L2 vs L1 estimate in log2friction for the pull samples?
+What is the L2 vs L1 estimate in `log2(friction)` for the pull samples?
 A>
 A>
 A>
 A>7.
-What is the L2 vs L1 estimate in log2friction for the push samples?
+What is the L2 vs L1 estimate in `log2(friction)` for the push samples?
 Remember, because of the interaction terms, this is not the same as the L2 vs L1 difference for the pull samples.
 If you're not sure use the `contrast` function.
 Another hint: consider the arrows plot for the model with interactions.
 A>
 A>
 A>
 A>    Note that taking the log2 of a Y value and then performing a linear model has a meaningful effect on the coefficients.
 If we have, {$$}\log_2(X) = \beta_0{/$$} and {$$}log2(Y) = \beta_0 + \beta_1{/$$}, then {$$}Y/X = 2^(\beta_0 + \beta_1) / 2^(\beta_0)= 2^\beta_1{/$$}, so {$$}\beta_1{/$$} represents a log2 fold change of {$$}Y{/$$} over {$$}X{/$$}.
 If {$$}\beta_1 = 1{/$$}, then {$$}Y{/$$} is 2 times {$$}X{/$$}.
 If {$$}\beta_1 = -1{/$$}, then {$$}Y{/$$} is half of {$$}X{/$$}, etc.
 A>
 A>8.
-Snalysis of variance (ANOVA), performed in R using the `anova`, allows us to test whether a number of coefficients are equal to zero, by comparing a linear model including these terms to a linear model where these terms are set to 0.
+Analysis of variance (ANOVA) performed in R using the `anova`, allows us to test whether a number of coefficients are equal to zero, by comparing a linear model including these terms to a linear model where these terms are set to 0.
 In this last question, we will use Monte Carlo techniques to observe the distribution of the ANOVA's _F-value_ under the null hypothesis, that there are no differences between groups.
 A>
 A>    Suppose we have 4 groups, and 10 samples per group, so 40 samples overall:
 A>